-In New South Wales representative proceedings can be brought under the Civil Procedure Act 2005 (NSW) which involve proceedings brought by seven or more persons where claims arise out of the same, similar or related circumstances and which give rise to a common question of law or fact.
+In New South Wales representative proceedings can be brought under the Civil Procedure Act 2005 (NSW) which involve proceedings brought by seven (7) or more persons where their claims arise out of the same, similar or related circumstances and which give rise to a common question of law or fact.

 Class actions provide a vehicle whereby a large number of people can bring proceedings which involve common facts and questions of law to have their claims prosecuted all at the one time.
 This affords an opportunity to share the costs of the action between the plaintiffs and avoids the need of having multiple hearings.

 - Employment class actions;

 - Human rights class actions;

 - Personal injury through food, water or product contamination, and defective products;